EvolverSwiftUI/TodoList/README.md

 # TodoList

+**Requirements for this app is SwiftUI_Evolve_1 Repository Covered Concepts.

 In this application used the concepts from the beginner level project of SwiftUI_Evolve_1

 The following concepts covered in this mini app